agmmnn/awesome-blender/README.md

     -   [Sculpt Alphas Manager](https://blenderartists.org/t/sculpt-alphas-manager/1200725) : This addon provides a simple solution to be able to quickly switch alpha textures for the sculpt brushes.
     -   [Speedsculpt](https://gumroad.com/l/SpeedSculpt) [$] : The addon allows you to create very fast characters, to manage Dyntopo Sculpting with booleans, cut curves, skin modifier, decimate, mask etc.
     -   [GoB](https://github.com/JoseConseco/GoB) : GoZ-alike tools for simple ZBrush-Blender interchange.
+    -   [Brush Manager for Blender](https://gumroad.com/l/zLBPz) : is an add-on for Blender that helps you to create custom brushes, store them in a file and organize the library of various categories of brushes.
 -   Snapping-Align:
     -   [Mesh Align Plus](https://github.com/egtwobits/mesh_mesh_align_plus) : Precisely align, move, and measure+match objects and mesh parts in your 3D scenes.
     -   [Easy Align](https://blenderartists.org/t/addon-easy-align/685704) : Easy Align addon allows you to align mesh objects origins and align mesh objects to each others easily, it works in both Edit mode and Object mode. [![][repo]](https://github.com/sergeod9/Easy_Align_Addon)